eistaa/parse-terminfo/README.md

 ### `VARIABLES <Object>`

 An object of all terminfo variable names.
-Maps from long names to capnames.
+Maps from uppercase long names to capnames.

 Todo
 -----